emosGambler/a-lot-of-testing-frameworks/README.md

 # Before you begin!

 When switching between branches and executing tests, some temporarly files can be created.
-So before you begin running tests, please use `npm run clean` command to remove all the tmp files.
+So before you begin running tests, please use `npm run clean` command to remove all the tmp files (requires git installed).